montyplexer/fortran-sandbox/README.md

 Tests if cla is prime using trial division algorithm, $`O(\sqrt{n})`$.

+- prime_factor_trial_division_recursive

+Produces the prime factorization of cla, recursively.
+This program suffers with large integers.

+- prime_factor_trial_division

+Produces the prime factorization of cla.

 ## How to Compile
 Go to the root directory and run ```./compile.sh```.
 This script builds the executables and removes any CMake artifacts.